apiato/documentation/_docs/features/authentication.md

 Note: For security reason, make sure the reset password URL is set in `app/Containers/User/Configs/user-container.php`, and given to the client App, to be sent as parameter when calling the `/password-forgot`.

-Note: You must setup the email to get this function to work, however for testing purposes set the `MAIL_DRIVER=log` in your `.env` file inorder to the see the email content in the log file `laravel.log`.
+Note: You must setup the email to get this function to work, however for testing purposes set the `MAIL_DRIVER=log` in your `.env` file in order to the see the email content in the log file `laravel.log`.

 <a name="social-authentication"></a>
 ## Social Authentication